Bentleyj/BeyondPhotography/README.md

 ### Day 43

 Running out today so had very little time.
 Decided to try flipping the axis of my lenticular effect so now it's in the X direction.
 For some reason this is much less effective visually!
 Wouldn't have suspected that.

+### Day 44

+Creased a checker effect today based on the lenticular work I had done before.
+It took me a little while to work out the logic but I finally sorted it.
+I'm not sure about this effect and I think I need to experiment with different step sizes to get somewthing interesting.